PHT-Medic/documentation/docs/station_guide/central_ui.md

 !!! warning
    When changing the settings of your station in the central UI you need to restart your local station.

+## Add a realm
+In order to set a OIDC provider and manage your stations you need to get an organization.
+Please contact us, such we can provide you a realm in which you can manage all your stations, users and identity providers.

 ### Configuring an OIDC provider
 To allow each participant to control their own distribution of roles, the central UI allows the user to configure an OIDC provider which